 Remodeling of the Carriage House’s main floor for use as the new library began in 1990.
 Heading the renovation was Leslie H. Kenyon of Peoria.
 When the doors were opened to the public in 1991, it offered 12,000 books to its patrons.
 That same year, the Library Board petitioned to have the Dwight Public Library convert to a Library District, which would give it a larger territory and, thus, a larger tax base.
 The initiative was successful, and the Prairie Creek Public Library District was created.
 The increased tax base allows the library to offer its patrons improved materials and services.

 During the mid-90s, money was raised to renovate the 3,000 square foot second floor, originally a hayloft.
 Construction began in the fall of 2000 by Fox River Lumber of Ottawa using designs by Gary L. Olsen of Champaign.
 When work was completed in May of 2002, the library’s second floor was able to offer a dedicated children’s department at the North end and a Community Meeting Room at its South.
 With an elevator between the two floors, the library remains fully ADA compliant.

 PCPL now caters to over 6,600 north-central Illinois residents.
-A plethora of modern day media — books, magazines, newspapers, books-on-tape and CD, music CDs, movies on VHS and DVD — make up the library’s 30,000+ volumes.
+A plethora of modern day media — books, magazines, newspapers, audiobooks, music CDs and DVDs — make up the library’s 30,000+ volumes.